egistli/EGPagedScrollView/README.md

 First, add files under "EGPagedScrollView" to your project and include "EGPagedScrollView.h".

-Then create an instance of EGPagedScrollView, add it to your view and set the delegate which should comforms to EGPagedScrollViewDelegate.
+Then create an instance of EGPagedScrollView, add it to your view and set the data which should comforms to EGPagedScrollViewDataSource.

 ```
 EGPagedScrollView *pagedScrollView = [[EGPagedScrollView alloc] initWithFrame: self.view.bounds]];
-pagedScrollView.delegate = self;
+pagedScrollView.dataSource = self;
 ```
-Your delegate object should implemnt required methods as below:
+Your dataSource should implement required methods as below:

 ```
 - (NSUInteger) numberOfItemsInPagedScrollView: (EGPagedScrollView *)pagedScrollViewController;